-Community Support Services partners with homeless service agencies in Charlotte-Mecklenburg to enter, collect, analyze and report data on housing and homelessness in the community.
-This June blog post describes the release of a new Housing Data Snapshot page, which provides regular reporting on three critical data points: the One Number, “By-Name” List Movement, and Coordinated Entry.
-Starting with this blog post, as new data is added to the Housing Data Snapshot, we will highlight changes and provide in-depth analysis to describe what these changes mean for Charlotte-Mecklenburg.
+Mecklenburg County Community Support Services (CSS) partners with homeless services agencies in Charlotte-Mecklenburg to enter, collect, analyze, and report data on housing and homelessness in the community.
+As part of this work, CSS first released the Housing Data Snapshot in June 2019.
+Since then, the Housing Data Snapshot has been updated, expanded, and released each month.
+The Housing Data Snapshot now provides a regular update for the One Number; “By-Name” List; and Coordinated Entry.
+This blog post highlights the latest changes and provides further analysis of the data added to the Housing Data Snapshot and what these changes mean for Charlotte-Mecklenburg.

 Access to affordable housing units has decreased in communities across the United States, including Charlotte-Mecklenburg.
 The definition of “affordable” can range to as much as 120% Area Median Income (AMI); which is $94,800 annually for a family of four.
 According to the 2019 Charlotte-Mecklenburg State of Housing Instability & Homelessness Report, there is a documented gap of 27,022 housing units that are affordable and available to households earning below 30% of Area Median Income (AMI).
 For a family of four, this translates to an annual income of $25,750.
 A monthly rent affordable for this family is less than $650.
 However, the Fair Market Rent for a 2-bedroom unit in Mecklenburg County is $1,063.
 In 2019, the Joint Center for Housing Studies at Harvard University released “Documenting the Long-run Decline in Low-cost Rental Units by State” describing the decline of “low cost” housing units (units renting under $600 per month in inflation-adjusted terms) between 1990 and 2017.
 This blog post covers the highlights from this research and what it could mean for Charlotte-Mecklenburg.